earthly/website/blog/_posts/2023-02-21-launching-earthly-CI.md

 In Earthly CI, every step involved in the build is cached automatically, and the cache is available instantly.
 No upload or download necessary.
 The cache always makes the build faster, there's no guesswork needed, and for that reason the cache is always on for every step of every pipeline.

 The syntax also allows the declaration of interdependencies.
-The interdependencies allow the system to build a directed acyclic graph (DAG) on the fly, and execute it with high parallelism.
-[2]
+The interdependencies allow the system to build a directed acyclic graph (DAG) on the fly, and execute it with high parallelism. [^2]

-(Footnote)
-[2] And because everything runs in containers, it is possible in the future to also distribute a single build across a compute cluster for maximum parallelization.
-Today, Earthly CI only runs on one machine at a time, however.

 In most cases this results in at least 2X speed-up compared to a traditional CI.
 Some teams we've been testing the technology with reported 20X improvements in extreme cases.
 Even the more modest improvements add up to dramatic productivity gains when taking into account the fact that developers perform builds many times every single day.